What is a SOC?

 The SOC serves as an intelligence hub for the company, gathering data in real time from across the organization’s networks, servers, endpoints and other digital assets and using intelligent automation to identify, prioritize and respond to potential cybersecurity threats.

-What Does a Security Operations Center Do?
+What Does a SOC Do?

 Most security operations centers follow a “hub and spoke” structure, allowing the organization to create a centralized data repository that is then used to meet a variety of business needs.
 SOC activities and responsibilities include: